-She is now an internationally recognized leader in the disability rights community.
-Her memoir, authored with Kristen Joiner, of Being Heumann “Being Heumann: An Unrepentant Memoir of a Disability Rights Activist,” published by Beacon Press and audio recorded by Ali Stroker, who is the first wheelchair actor to perform on Broadway.
+Judy is an internationally recognized leader in the disability rights community.
+Her memoir, authored with Kristen Joiner, is Being Heumann “Being Heumann: An Unrepentant Memoir of a Disability Rights Activist,” published by Beacon Press and audio recorded by Ali Stroker, who is the first wheelchair actor to perform on Broadway.
 Judy was featured on the Trevor Noah show.
 Judy is featured in Crip Camp: A Disability Revolution, a 2020 American award winning documentary film, directed by James LeBrecht and Nicole Newnham, produced by the Obama Higher Ground Production and is available on Netflix.
-She also produces a podcast called The Heumann Perspective, which features a variety of members from the disability community.
+She also produced a podcast called The Heumann Perspective, which features a variety of members from the disability community.

 Judy was a founding member of the Berkeley Center for Independent Living which was the first grassroots center in the United States and helped to launch the Independent Living Movement both nationally and globally.